First-year experience

 Meet, Mix, and Mingle

-This event allows first-year students to ask individual questions to major-specific engineering faculty and upper-class students in a casual environment.
-This event should help you declare your engineering major.
+The Meet, Mix, and Mingle allows first-year students to interact with and ask questions to major-specific engineering faculty and upper-class students in a casual environment.
+The event helps students decide which engineering major they would like to declare.

 Major Blast

-A social event planned by the First-Year Advisory Board (FAB) to celebrate students officially declaring their major.
-Past events included: the Gateway Clipper Boat Cruise, Zone28, and the Carnegie Science Center complete facility rental.
+The Major Blast is a social event planned by the First-Year Advisory Board (FAB) to celebrate students officially declaring their major.
+In the past, this event has taken place on the Gateway Clipper Boat Cruise, at Zone28, and the Carnegie Science Center.

 Orientation Blast